 Where I live I can receive DAB data on about 5 to 6 channels using a single whip as antenna, so in total I have a choice among over 60 services.
 But, as everywhere, quantity does not imply quality.

 DRM, on the other hand, is meant to be transmitted on medium and shortwaves, in broadcast bands where also regular AM transmissions are.
 DRM defines different modes and spectrum requirements that can be used.
-Most transmission use a bandwidth of 9 KHz, similar to the bandwidth of AM transmissions.
-Since a DRM transmission carrier digital data, more than a single service can be encoded in a single transmission.
-Up to 4 services can be encoded, although I have never seen a transmission with more than 2 services.
+Most transmission use a bandwidth of 10 KHz, just fitting into the bandwidth of AM transmissions.

 DAB (and its later developed variant DAB+) is the "system of choice" in Europe, commercials, both in papers, on (FM) radio and TV urge us to abandon FM and switch over to DAB.